Periocular Embedding Learning with Consistent Knowledge Distillation from Face: Introduction

 We assert, however, that usage of KDs such as \cite{jung2020l2sr} can be suboptimal for our objective.
 In particular, as we show in the experiments, the application of naive KDs can neither fully extract profound inter-class discriminative information from the face nor effectively transfer that information to the periocular network.
 Moreover, the original KD is not meant to be robust against identity-irrelevant attributes at embedding learning levels.

-To resolve these issues, we propose Consistent Knowledge Distillation that imposes consistency between face and periocular network signals across prediction and feature layers.
-Imposing consistency at the prediction layer, we find, enables (1) extraction of profound inter-class discriminative relationship information from face images at a global scale and (2) effectual transfer of that structural information from face images to the periocular network.
-Notably, the prediction consistency stimulates the face network to store inter-class relationships in the non-target posterior.
-By the non-target posterior, we mean class prediction probability not corresponding to the target class identity.
+To resolve these issues, we propose Consistent Knowledge Distillation that imposes temperature-based consistency between face and periocular network signals across prediction and feature layers.
+Imposing temperature-based consistency at the prediction layer enables (1) extraction of profound inter-class discriminative relationship information from face images at a global scale and (2) effectual transfer of that structural information from face images to the periocular network.
+Notably, the prediction consistency stimulates the face network to store inter-class relationships in the non-target posterior where the non-target posterior indicates class prediction probability not corresponding to the target class identity.
 Then, this relationship information is transferred to the periocular network again by prediction consistency.

-At the feature layers, on the other hand, consistency is substantiated by sharing network weights and batch-norm statistics, which enables (3) the periocular network to learn features consistent across both face and periocular and therefore robust against identity-irrelevant features.
+On the other hand, consistency is substantiated at the feature layers by sharing network weights and batch-norm statistics, which enables (3) the periocular network to learn features consistent across both face and periocular and, therefore, robust against identity-irrelevant features.
 Overall, the effective transfer of consistent knowledge over prediction and feature layers enables the periocular network to produce robust embeddings for periocular recognition in wild environments.

 We theoretically validate the principal parts of CKD mentioned in the above points (1) and (2).
 In the meantime, we discover that CKD is equivalent to learned-label smoothing \cite{jung2020l2sr} accompanied by a novel sparsity-oriented regularizer.
-We prove that this regularizer is both a necessary and sufficient factor for profound inter-class relationship learning from face images.
+We prove that this regularizer is necessary and sufficient for profound inter-class relationship learning from face images.
 The theory is accompanied by extensive empirical support.

 Unlike the typical KD, CKD is a single-stage training regimen without pretraining and involves only one hyperparameter.
 With much simpler training, CKD achieves state-of-the-art performance across diverse unconstrained periocular recognition datasets with significant gaps to the typical KD application.